ycwang-astro/pyttop-docs/docs/plot/plot_single.md

 ```
 In PyTTOP, a colorbar and its label are also automatically generated.

-As shown, the `plots()` method allows you to simply specify the column names to be plotted, and the corresponding column data will be automatically passed to the plot function (e.g., `scatter`).
-The type of plot and the available arguments are defined by the plot function itself.
-You can use any of the built-in plot functions, as introduced [here](#built-in-plot-functions), or define your own plot functions by following the [instructions here](../extension/custom_plotfunc).
+As shown, the `plots()` method allows you to simply specify the column names to be plotted, and the corresponding column data will be automatically passed to the plotting function (e.g., `scatter`).
+The type of plot and the available arguments are defined by the plotting function itself.
+You can use any of the built-in plotting functions, as introduced [here](#built-in-plot-functions), or define your own plotting functions by following the [instructions here](../extension/custom_plotfunc).

 ### Enabling expression evaluation
 You can also provide expressions that can be evaluated by the `eval()` method (see the description [here](../basics/operations.md#evaluating-expressions)) instead of column names by setting `eval=True`: